Search

 Destin High School officially has a principal

 Destin High School has officially announced the hiring of their new Principal, Christine Cruickshank.
-According to a press release, Cruickshank has lived in the Northwest Florida area since 2007 and has been a resident of Niceville for the past several years.
-She was selected from a pool of nearly 200 candidates from across the country. […]
+According to a press release, Cruickshank has lived in the Northwest Florida area since 2007 and […]

 Destin High School has officially announced the hiring of their new Principal, Christine Cruickshank.